 The most widely tested screening approaches, with reasonable test performance characteristics, have broadly focused on identifying abnormalities in the physical structure of the ovary or detecting increased CA-125 levels or trends.
-The most complex screening strategies involve algorithms that use CA-125 levels measured over time to compute the likelihood of ovarian cancer and determine surveillance and surgical investigation protocols at different risk thresholds.^{2, 58-61} Transvaginal ultrasound (TVU) is the most widely used imaging technique for gynecologic symptoms and pathologies, but the majority of adnexal masses identified by TVU are benign.^{2, 62}
+The most complex screening strategies involve algorithms that use CA-125 levels measured over time to compute the likelihood of ovarian cancer and determine surveillance and surgical investigation protocols at different risk thresholds.^{2, 62-65} Transvaginal ultrasound (TVU) is the most widely used imaging technique for gynecologic symptoms and pathologies, but the majority of adnexal masses identified by TVU are benign.^{2, 66}

-Elevated CA-125 levels have been noted in women with an advanced ovarian carcinoma at diagnosis, leading to its proposed use as a potential biomarker for early detection.2 Some limitations with regard to the assay's specificity and sensitivity have been recognized, as CA-125 may be markedly elevated in patients with a variety of benign or non-ovarian malignant conditions.
-In addition, serum CA-125 has been found to be significantly elevated in only half of women diagnosed with stage I or II ovarian cancer.^{2, 63} Efforts to improve the performance of screening with CA-125 led to development of the Risk of Ovarian Cancer Algorithm (ROCA TM [Abcodia]).
-The algorithm uses sequential CA-125 measures taken at annual screening visits to evaluate the trajectory of CA-125 serum over time following a baseline age-adjusted CA-125 measurement.64
+Elevated CA-125 levels have been noted in women with an advanced ovarian carcinoma at diagnosis, leading to its proposed use as a biomarker for early detection.2 Some limitations with regard to the assay's specificity and sensitivity have been recognized, as CA-125 may be markedly elevated in patients with a variety of benign or non-ovarian malignant conditions.
+In addition, serum CA-125 has been found to be significantly elevated in only half of women diagnosed with stage I or II ovarian cancer.^{2, 67} Efforts to improve the performance of screening with CA-125 led to development of the Risk of Ovarian Cancer Algorithm (ROCATM [Abcodia]).
+The algorithm uses sequential CA-125 measures taken at annual screening visits to evaluate the trajectory of CA-125 serum over time following a baseline age-adjusted CA-125 measurement.68

-Another screening strategy that continues to be practiced65 but is not supported by clinical evidence is ovarian palpation with bimanual pelvic examination.
-The accuracy of this screening examination (sensitivity 5.1%)66 does not support its use over more sensitive tools.^{67, 68} The practice has been discouraged or recognized as lacking evidence to recommend68 as a routine screening examination for ovarian cancer due to its high false positive rate and low positive predictive value^{69, 70} and potential physical and psychological harms in the absence of benefits.
+Another screening strategy that continues to be practiced69 but is not supported by clinical evidence is ovarian palpation with bimanual pelvic examination.
+The accuracy of this screening examination (sensitivity 5.1%)70 does not support its use.^{71, 72} The practice has been discouraged71 or recognized as lacking evidence to recommend72 as a routine screening examination for ovarian cancer due to its high false positive rate, low positive predictive value^{73, 74} and potential physical and psychological harms in the absence of benefits.